Case StudyDepartment of Jobs & Small Business

-The introduction of Cloud services has had significant impact and presents a large potential opportunities for Government.
+The introduction of Cloud services has had significant impact and presents large potential opportunities for Government.
 As a shared service provider for multiple Government agencies, their clients and the wider Government are looking to adopt more modern and maintainable platforms, with a strategic push to adopt contemporary ways of working (e.g. Agile, CI/CD, User Centred Design).
-The Department required an investigation and direction around how to provide cloud services to its clients, how these services integrate and present challenges for their current services.
+The Department required an investigation into the provision of cloud services to its clients, and how these services integrate and present challenges for their current services.
 MXA were involved in three engagements with the Department to develop Cloud Options, a Cloud Strategy and a Cloud Operating Model.

 Cloud Hosting Options

 In our first engagement, MXA worked closely with key stakeholders from the Department to understand the current capabilities and processes around their delivery of services.
 We conducted research of the Department’s documentation and mapped out the operating environment as well as the client base.
 We developed a series of strategic hosting options for how the department could deliver cloud services, summarised by four models of: Steady state, evolving, value-add or passthrough.

 We built upon our intimate knowledge and understanding of the Department during the first engagement to assist in developing a Cloud Strategy that articulated the Departments desired model and cloud strategy moving forward.
 We developed an understanding of the client base and mapped opportunities, challenges and risks.

 Cloud Operating Models